cameronapak/open-chat/README.md

 ![OpenChat](./open-chat-banner.png)

+Own your chat.
 Self-host your own MCP client in your existing apps.

 OpenChat is a truly open AI chatbot.